Mental Health Services

-Saratoga Center for the Family offers individual and group counseling for children, families and adults at our main office in Saratoga Springs, as well as at satellite offices located in the community, and through our Student Empowerment Services at Scotia-Glenville, Shenendehowa, and South Glens Falls Central Schools.
+Saratoga Center for the Family offers individual and group counseling for children, families and adults at our main office in Saratoga Springs, as well as at satellite offices located in the community, and through our Student Empowerment Services at Bethlehem, Schuylerville, Scotia-Glenville, Shenendehowa, and South Glens Falls, and Waterford Halfmoon School Districts.

 - Individual, Family and Group Therapy for children, adults and families are available by appointment